 But seriously, Zack will not take more than two hours on a donkey.
 If you are not in, you are out.

 What kind of accommodation can we expect?

 Anything.
 Within reason.
 We will not make you sleep on the floor without protection from the elements and we will not make you cry at night.
-But we may camp, we may sleep in villages.
+But we may camp, we may sleep in villages, we may sleep on planes or trains.
 We may stay in a hostel, we may visit a five star resort.
 Be ready.